Skip to main content

 Template variables

-The name field supports standard template variables: {{ ProjectName }}, {{ Version }}, {{ Arch }}, {{ Os }}, {{ Tag }}.
+Available variables: {{ ProjectName }}, {{ Version }}, {{ Arch }}, {{ Os }}, {{ Tag }}, {{ CommitTimestamp }}, and all other standard variables.

 Install scripts